Phani5611/Bus-Ticket-Reservation-Final/README.md

 How to Run the Project ?
 1. Intsall any of the code editors like VS Code
-2. Download the Project in zip format
+3. Download the Project in zip format
-3. Extract the files and open in the code editor
+4. Extract the files and open in the code editor
 5. Run it.

-Note : You need to add your Database inorder and the project is no longer handled.
+Note : You need to add your own Database for Backend and the project is no longer handled.